-1 2 E. The City shall only conduct construction of any Transition Area project between 3 July 1 of year when on-site work on the project begins, through December 31 of 4 the next year when all such work shall be completed and the new controls shall be 5 fully installed and operational.
-The completion deadline set forth in this paragraph 6 is subject to the Force Majeure and Stipulated Penalties provisions set forth in 7 Paragraphs 16 and 17.
-8 MON ITORING 9 14.
-The District may locate PM 10 air monitors on City-occupied or unoccupied property in 10 communities located in the OVPA at the District's sole discretion.
-The City shall provide 11 electric power to those monitors if such power source is under the City's control and shall 12 not interfere with the operation of those monitors, cut off their power supply (except for 13 planned or emergency system outages), or take any other action to evict or remove the 14 monitors.
-15 STOR RMWATER MANAGEMENT 16 15.
-The City shall design, install, continually operate and maintain flood and siltation control 17 facilities to protect the all PM{10} control measures installed on the lake bed at all times, and 18 in a manner that groundwater levels, surface water extent, and wetlands in adjacent 19 uncontrolled areas are not impacted by induced drainage.
-20 A. Flood and siltation control facilities shall be integrated into the design and 21 operation of the PM{10} control measures.
-All flood and siltation control facilities 22 and PM{10} control measures damaged by stormwater runoff or flooding shall be 23 promptly repaired and restored to their designed level of protection and 24 effectiveness.
-25 B. All flood and siltation control facilities shall be designed and operated in a manner 26 to prevent any greater threat of alluvial material contamination to the existing 27 trona mineral deposit lease area (State Lands Commission leases PRC 5464.1, 28 PRC 3511 and PRC 2969.1) than would have occurred under natural conditions prior to the installation of PM{10} control measures.
+Paragraphs 16 and 17.

+- 15. The City shall design, install, continually operate and maintain flood and siltation control facilities to protect the all PM10 control measures installed on the lake bed at all times, and in a manner that groundwater levels, surface water extent, and wetlands in adjacent uncontrolled areas are not impacted by induced drainage. - Flood and siltation control facilities shall be integrated into the design and operation of the PM10 control measures.
+All flood and siltation control facilities and PM10 control measures damaged by stormwater runoff or flooding shall be promptly repaired and restored to their designed level of protection and effectiveness. - B. All flood and siltation control facilities shall be designed and operated in a manner to prevent any greater threat of alluvial material contamination to the existing trona mineral deposit lease area (State Lands Commission leases PRC 5464.1, PRC 3511 and PRC 2969.1) than would have occurred under natural conditions prior to the installation of PM10 control measures.